-I WAS A DINING AND ENTERTAINMENT COLUMNIST FOR THE HORN, AN INDEPENDENT NEWS SITE FOR THE AUSTIN COLLEGE STUDENT & 20-SOMETHING DEMOGRAPHIC, FROM 2012-2013.
+I WAS A DINING AND ENTERTAINMENT COLUMNIST FOR THE HORN (no longer in publication), AN INDEPENDENT NEWS SITE FOR THE AUSTIN COLLEGE STUDENT & 20-SOMETHING DEMOGRAPHIC, FROM 2012-2013.

 Fantastic Fest Preview